 Substitute Host, Insight

-Rick Kushman is a New York Times bestselling author and an award-wining journalist who was a longtime columnist for The Sacramento Bee.
+Rick Kushman is a New York Times bestselling author and an award-winning journalist who was a longtime columnist for The Sacramento Bee.
 At the Bee, he covered politics, was the national television critic, and wrote about wine and food and their connection to life in Northern California.
-He continues to write for regional and national media and his writing has appeared in publications ranging from Time Magazine to Sommelier Journal to Daily Variety
+He continues to write for regional and national media and his writing has appeared in publications ranging from Time Magazine to Sommelier Journal to Daily Variety.

-Rick is also the Co-Chief Judge of the California State Fair Commercial Wine Competition and he earned his Certified Wine Professional credential from the Culinary Institute of America.
+Rick is also the Chief Judge of the California State Fair Commercial Wine Competition and he earned his Certified Wine Professional credential from the Culinary Institute of America.
 He teaches wine classes to professionals and regular folk, trains wineries and restaurants on how to present food and wine without the gobbledy-speak, teaches culinary journalism, and is a periodic celebrity chef for regional charities, which, he says, seriously stretches the definition of the word “chef.”

 Rick is a longtime (translation: aging) competitive runner and lives in Sacramento with his wife, Deborah Meltvedt, who teaches at Arthur A. Benjamin Health Professions High School in Sacramento, and with their cat, Anchovy Jack, who, they’re convinced, used to be a pirate.